From UFStarfleet LCARS

 An individual account/membership may only serve in one branch and on one ship.
 If you have a crewmember on your ship, that is their primary assignment.
 A single membership cannot serve permanently on another ship/station.
 They can guest or what we refer to as (NPC, None Player Character) however the general rule is 1 Account = 1 Assignment.
 Secondary billets, such as working in a JC office, at the Academy etc are permitted.
 No member may hold more than 3 positions in UFS (whether this is on one character or spread across multiple).

-Do keep in mind that as a CO/XO you may not work in the Office of UFS Chief of Staff, this is to avoid any conflict of interest regarding personal information held.
+Do keep in mind that as a CO/XO you may not work in the Office of UFS Chief of Administration, this is to avoid any conflict of interest regarding personal information held.

 Uniform Policy (Metaverse)

 For those that choose to roleplay in the UFS main universe and timeline, Uniforms are provided within the metaverse to assist with the immersion.

 The Uniform policy can be found here - Uniform Policy

 When adhering to the Uniform, either all of the uniform is to be worn as issued (no additions) or none of it is to be worn.
 The uniform represents UFS in the virtual world and as such must be worn in accordance with the uniform guidelines.